 However, this hasn’t deterred the majority of businesses from adopting a cloud-based data storage strategy and implementing cloud networking to help streamline the maintenance and monitoring of such systems.

-Research reveals 86% of global companies use multiple cloud storage systems to store and backup their corporate data.
+Over 86% of global companies use multiple cloud storage systems to store and backup their corporate data.
 Effective cloud networking is a must with 30% of businesses using one cloud storage account, 16% have two, 12% have three, 8% have four, and 19% have five or more.

 Such corporate confidence in the cloud is a clear indicator of this technology’s maturity and security.
 Simply put, the world’s businesses would not use the cloud to store sensitive corporate data if it wasn’t a highly secure system.